ALVAROPING1/Trailmakers-LogicBlocksGuide/README.md

     <img src="https://i.imgur.com/YNxhfqJ.png"/>
 </h1>

-# Trailmakers Logic Gates Guide
+# Trailmakers Logic Blocks Guide

-A guide about how logic gates work in the game "Trailmakers"
+A guide about how logic blocks work in the game "Trailmakers"